Oxsomi/core3/docs/graphics_api.md

 A graphics pipeline for use with DirectRendering needs to set the attachment count (and format(s)) or the depth stencil format.
 One that doesn't use direct rendering can't be used.

+### Raytracing feature

+#### updateTLASExt/updateBLASExt

+Are used to force update TLAS and BLAS respectively.
+This is useful when the TLAS/BLAS is entirely GPU generated with compute and thus, it needs to be issued on the GPU (not CPU).
+The CPU generated one only works if GPU buffers were filled previous frame or if the CPU does.
+For more complex scenarios, auto update should be turned off when BLAS/TLAS is generated and manual updates should be done.

 ### RayPipeline feature

 #### dispatchRaysExt